 Customers are calling the contact center less because they get the knowledge they need on the website.
-Even its online parts store has made 1400 sales from leads from the self-help website.
-Hear for yourself
+Not just that, even its online parts store has made 1400 sales from leads from the self-help website.
+Hear for yourself.

 How to transform customer service